josehu07/summerset/README.md

 - **Async Rust**: Summerset is written in Rust and demonstrates canonical usage of async programming structures backed by the [`tokio`](https://tokio.rs/) framework;
 - **Event-based**: Summerset adopts a channel-oriented, event-based system architecture; each replication protocol is basically just a set of event handlers plus a `tokio::select!` loop;
 - **Modularized**: Common components of a distributed KV store, e.g. network transport and durable logger, are cleanly separated from each other and connected through channels.
-- **Protocol-generic**: With the above two points combined, Summerset is able to support a set of different replication protocols in one codebase, each being just a single file, with common functionalities abstracted out.
+- **Protocol-generic**: With the above two points combined, Summerset is able to support a set of different replication protocols in one codebase, with common functionalities abstracted out.

-These design choices make protocol implementation in Summerset surprisingly straight-forward and **understandable**, without any sacrifice on performance.
+These design choices make protocol implementation in Summerset straight-forward and understandable, without any sacrifice on performance.
 Comments / issues / PRs are always welcome!

 </details>